 Self Hosting

-Besides cloud servers, We offer you a way to self-host a server.
-This means the data is to be put to your machine to host a website online.
+Besides cloud servers, We offer you a way to self-host the server.
+This means the server data is to be put to your machine (or another VPS providers) to host a website online.
 Self hosted feature is completely free and it's a great option for:

 - Devops, who behind a corporate rule that mandates all data is self hosted to an on-premise server